bastiao/EsgrimaJS/README.md

 Follow the same recomendations: https://github.com/TooTallNate/node-gyp#installation

-# Inspiring & Authorship.
+# Authorship & Inspiring

+- Luís A. Bastião Silva <bastiao@ua.pt>

 Many of the philosofy is taken from Karma.
 So kudos for Karma and for Vojtech Jína, that are the author of the master thesis.

-So, if somethins is not good with licenses or code or whatever, feel free to let me know, and will fix it of course.
+So, if something is not good with licenses or code or whatever, feel free to let me know, and will fix it of course.